 Currently, the legal method for using cannabis flower buds is through vaping.
 Vaping involves heating cannabis to a temperature that is just below its combustion point.
 The dried flower buds are converted to a fine vapor which the user then inhales.
 The general belief is that vaping is a healthier method of using medical marijuana, especially when compared with traditional smoking.

 What are Some of the Concerns about Smoking Marijuana?

-Currently, smoking any form of marijuana is illegal in Florida, even for medical purposes.
-This law is currently being reviewed and there is a high chance it might change soon.
+Recently, smoking any form of marijuana is now legal in Florida, even for medical purposes.
+This law is currently being reviewed, and there is a high chance it might change soon.
 Studies have shown that smoking cannabis isn’t nearly as harmful as smoking tobacco.
 Still, there are certain health concerns that come with smoking medical marijuana or smoking anything at all.
 A higher incidence of bronchitis has been observed in marijuana smokers.
-Combustion of the flower buds could lead to the release of toxic substances alongside the cannabis.
-This could put a stress on the respiratory system and possibly affect lung function.
+The combustion of the flower buds could lead to the release of toxic substances alongside cannabis.
+This could put stress on the respiratory system and possibly affect lung function.